 Wednesday night saw our favourite boy about town (I like to give the impression there are many), The Marvellous A, come for dinner.
 We love The Marvellous A. Love love love – I can’t at this moment recall exactly why we love him, perhaps just because he is generally marvellous.
-His presence (and what are, I flatter myself, becoming high expectations when dining at our place) was cause to ensure we had a yummy dinner dishes.
+His presence (and what are, I flatter myself, becoming high expectations fine when dining at our places) was cause to ensure we had a yummy healthy dinner dishes in our restaurant.

 About an hour before we were ready to eat, I plucked out the oxtail and strained the liquid into a saucepan.
 I returned the oxtail and shitake mushrooms to the slow cooker to keep warm, whilst I rapidly simmered the liquid on the stove top.
 After approximately 30 minutes the liquid had reduced to quite a sticky consistency and it smelt AMAZING.
 I cooked Basmati rice and steamed some broccolini which I drizzled with sesame oil.
 I added the oxtail and mushrooms to the sticky sauce, with a little water and heated through, making sure to coat the oxtail in the sauce.
 To serve I simply spooned rice onto a platter and heaped the oxtail and broccolini on top, covering with the delicious sauce of course and a sprinkling of sliced shallots.

 The oxtail was extremely yummy.
 The Marvellous A seemed rather impressed and wanted to know exact details so that he could go home and describe it to his flat mate, whilst Y declared it one of the best meals Isaac has produced (a compliment which, although given almost every time Isaac is used, was nevertheless much appreciated).Dessert was leftover apple, honey & rosemary pudding.